zhuang-li/zhuang-li.github.io/_pages/about.md

 I also contribute to the research community through service roles, including **Senior Area Chair for EMNLP 2026**, Area Chair for NeurIPS 2026, ACL Rolling Review, and NLPCC 2026, and Publication Chair for ALTA 2026.

-I am dedicated to developing trustworthy NLP systems and welcome collaboration in LLM safety, evaluation, and structured approaches to language understanding.
+I am dedicated to developing trustworthy NLP systems and welcome collaboration in LLM evaluation, reliable AI systems, and structured approaches to language understanding.

 ---